unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 %}
 Another German historian, [Heinrich von Sybel](https://en.wikipedia.org/wiki/Heinrich_von_Sybel), who had studied under Ranke and founded the *Historische Zeitschrift* (a leading German historical journal) rejected Ranke’s impartiality entirely, calling it “cold” and “colorless.”
 Along those same lines, historian [Georg Gervinus](https://en.wikipedia.org/wiki/Georg_Gottfried_Gervinus) simply said it was a sign of “political impotence” (31).
 At the same time as rejecting impartiality, however, these historians affirmed the objectivity of their discipline.
 How could this be so?

-Historical objectivity was conceived as being embodied by the methodologies of historical investigation--it was through a systematic process of '**_Quellenkritik_' (source criticism)** that perspectives, context, and bias were identified and critiqued.
+Historical objectivity was conceived as embodied by the methodologies of historical investigation--it was through a systematic process of '**_Quellenkritik_' (source criticism)** that perspectives, context, and bias were identified and critiqued.
 Thus, regardless of the ends to which historical investigation was applied, political or otherwise, it was the methodological rigor of the historian’s process that made the work “objective” (32).
 Though the notion of impartiality was mocked by some historians such as [Heinrich von Treitschke](https://en.wikipedia.org/wiki/Heinrich_von_Treitschke) as “eunuchry” for the “refusal to put history at the service of life,” this did not preclude them from imagining their historical work as fundamentally objective (33).
 Utilizing history in the service of present realities was an idea that would only grow in the coming years.

 ---